dh3968mlq/dash-mantine-starter-kit/posts/Template-Description.md

     * This uses [DH's fork of markdown2dash](https://github.com/dh3968mlq/markdown2dash), included as a Git submodule at present
 * Is configured for deployment on Heroku
+* Is not configured as a PyPI package.
+    * Just download any code you're interested in and modify it as you please

 ### This page